jaehughes/IDPDocs/docs/assesment.md

 ###Functional Demonstration

 The aim of functional demonstration is to show that integration of the different sub-systems has been achieved and to encourage teams to perform early integration.
 They are to demonstrate that the core competencies required for the competition task can be achieved.
-This is help evaluate the system, if, the robot fails to achieve as well as expected in competition.
+This is to help evaluate the system, if, the robot fails to achieve as well as expected in competition.

-**Functional Demonstration #1:** Moving chassis that can navigate without crashing into walls.
+**Functional Demonstration #1 (50%):** Moving chassis that can navigate without crashing into walls.
+The robot must start in the start box, and then move out of the start box and around for 1 minute without getting stuck of crashing into walls.
+The robot should not have periods of not moving which are greater than 5 seconds.

-**Functional Demonstration #2:** Correct identification of the test object.
+**Functional Demonstration #2 (50%):** Correct identification of the test object.
+The robot should start in the start box.
+A mine can be placed in a area of approximate choosing by the team.
+The robot should run autonomously and detect the type of mine and display this in a way which can be easily seen by the marker.

 ###Final Presentation & Competition